dzackgarza/Notes/Independent Study/Quals/Topics.md

 - homomorphisms
 - normal subgroups
 - factor groups
+- conjugacy
-- and conjugacy); the isomorphism theorems; group actions
+- the isomorphism theorems;
+- group actions
 - and the Sylow and Jordan-Holder theorems; symmetric groups and permutation representations; free
 - nilpotent
 - solvable